-The decision made by the player would allow them to either progress through the game, reaching harder challenges, or move them back in the game to less sophisticated problems.
+The decisions made by the player would allow them to either progress through the game, reaching harder challenges, or move them back in the game to less sophisticated problems.
 In this way the game would accommodate both beginners and children with more experience.